 Cycling in Phoenix Park

-Dublin is home to one of the largest city parks in Europe; at over 1,700 acres it’s twice the size of New York City’s Central Park.
-We always enjoy spending time in the great parks of the great cities, so we thought it’d be a great idea to rent some bikes and spend the morning exploring this large park.
+We always enjoy exploring city parks, so we thought renting bikes would be a fun way to see more of Phoenix Park.
 We found a bike rental shop right at the main entrance which had equipment for the kids, so we were good to go.

 We took the local bus from our Dublin vacation home rental to the park entrance.
 We arrived about 30 minutes prior to the bike rental shop opening, so we decided to walk around for a bit.
 The first thing we noticed as we entered the park was a “No Cycling” sign!
 What the….?